-Hi, we’re Dr. Anthony Ross, psychologist, and former Pepperdine All-American and Wimbledon competitor; and Pat Flynn, current 50+ Australian singles champion and the #2 rated UTR player for my age in the world, coach, teacher, and father of 2 young tennis players.
+Hi, we’re Dr. Anthony Ross, psychologist, and former Pepperdine All-American and Wimbledon competitor; and Pat Flynn, current 50+ Australian singles champion and one of the highest rated UTR players for my age in the world, teacher, and tennis parent.

 We've created Mentally Tough Tennis because we believe that tennis plays a hugely important role in the promotion of what we call 'healthy mental toughness development.'

 Specifically, we believe that tennis can be used as a venue for learning skills that will not only benefit performance in tennis, but also successful and healthy performance off the court as well.